Who isn’t subscribed to something these days?

 You can create playlists and play your music while on the go.

-There are also some 3 month type trials, so you can give that a try so you can see that you really don’t need the paid version.
+There are also some 3-month type trials, so you can give that a try so can see that you really don’t need the paid version.

 This is the perfect way to throw money in the trash.